 Without these answers, no one will be able to answer your questions.
 Really think on these before you get too deeply into your book.
 There is no point in spending thousands of dollars in design if you are only going to try to sell your book to family and friends, and it is unlikely that you are going to reach best seller status with your cover that you did in MS Word.

-So, when I say that I, personally, can’t answer your question, it really isn’t because I don’t want to.
+So, when I say that I, personally, can’t answer your question – how much does it cost to print a book? – it really isn’t because I don’t want to.
 It’s just not possible!